Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

 You will be using the data frame College2 for parts (a) – (h) of this problem with PctAccept as the response.

-1. Split the data into a training set and a test set by forming the indices for the training and test sets.
+A.  Split the data into a training set and a test set by forming the
+    indices for the training and test sets.
 Use p = .6667, i.e. use two-thirds of the data to train the models.